Guide For Business Licenses and Permits for Small Businesses

-Some states process licenses and permits quickly, and you may get your documents in days.
+Some states process licenses and permit quickly; you may get your documents in days.
 However, if you operate in a high-risk area such as nuclear technology, the federal government may take weeks to months to give you the licenses and permits you’re applying for.

 You could, in theory.
-However, it makes more sense to start a business and then make an application for licenses and permits around the same time.
+However, it makes more sense to start a business and then apply for licenses and permits around the same time.